-Kate is a senior editor at Emerald supporting Pizza Today and MJBiz.
+Kate is a senior editor at Emerald supporting MJBiz, Pizza Today and Small Business Xchange.
 She has more than 20 years of editorial experience, which includes reporting, editing and page design at daily newspapers and more than 15 years in B2B trade journalism.

 Colorado cannabis operator’s testing experiment yields damning pesticide, microbial and potency results